hadron-lang/hadron/README.md

 ---

-hadron is a custom programming language written in C. It is designed to be a versatile language that can be transcompiled to other languages or interpreted.
+Hadron is a custom programming language written in C. It is designed to be a versatile language that can be transcompiled to other languages or interpreted.
 It aims to provide a simple and intuitive syntax, while still being powerful and flexible.

 ## Planned Features